robinrodricks/FluentStorage/README.md

 Storage.Net tries to enforce idential behavior on all implementaions of storage interfaces to the smallest details possible and you will find a lot of test specifications which will help you to add another provider.

-The solution itself is currently coded in **Visual Studio 2015** (Community Edition is enough) but we are planning to migrate this to the new msbuild project system in the nearest future (when VS 2017 and .NET Core toolkit becomes stable).
+The solution is created in Visual Studio 2017 (Community Edition).

 ### Documentation